sabrinaforrester/notebook.py/readme.md

 #### 5 Steps of Compilation
 1. Lexical Analysis: Breaks up source code into identified tokens (How the language classifies each text[ID, EQUALS, RPAREN, LPAREN, TIMES, NUM, DIV, PLUS])
-2. Syntax Analysis (Parsing): Constructs a parse tree using the tokens provided by the lexer.
+2. Syntactic Analysis (Parsing): Applying language rules to categorized tokens from source code.
+Constructs a parse tree using the tokens provided by the lexer.
 Parsing provides more context about how the code should run.
 3. Semantic Analysis: Applies the language rules to the parse tree.
 This includes raising errors when rules are broken.
 4. Optimization: Rewrites source code to be more efficient
 5. Code Generation: Generates code onto the machine